jra36/IT490-004/README.md

 # IT490-004
-Repo for IT490: Systems Integration
+Repo for IT490: Systems Integration.

+IT490-004
+Joseph Atta